About head lice and nits

-Head lice are tiny, wingless insects that live in human hair and feed on the blood circulating in the scalp.
+Head lice are tiny, wingless insects that live in human hair and feed on blood in the scalp.

-Head lice can’t jump or fly, so they spread only when people are in close contact – for example, when heads are close together, when you wear an affected person’s hat or scarf, or when you use an affected person’s comb or hair brush.
+Head lice can’t jump or fly, so they spread only when people are in close contact – for example, when heads are close together, when you wear an affected person’s hat or scarf, or when you use an affected person’s comb or hairbrush.

-It’s common for children to get head lice because their heads are often close together as they play or do their schoolwork.
+It’s very common for children to get head lice.
 Some children get head lice several times a year.

 Symptoms of head lice or nits

-If your child has head lice, the first thing you might notice is your child itching and scratching, especially around the back of his neck and behind their ears.
+If your child has head lice, you might notice your child itching and scratching, especially around the back of their neck and behind their ears.
 Scratching can make the scalp look scaly or have crusty spots.

-When you look closely at your child’s hair, you might see small oval-shaped eggs attached to the root of the hair, near the scalp.
-These are the nits.
-There are two different kinds of nits:
+When you look closely at your child’s hair, you might see small, oval-shaped, white or brown-black nits attached to the root of the hair, near the scalp.

-When to see your doctor about head lice or nits
+Does your child need to see a doctor about head lice or nits?

-- your child is itching and scratching a lot and it interrupts her sleep
+- is itching and scratching a lot and it interrupts their sleep

-- your child has been treated three or more times in a year.
+- has been treated 3 or more times in a year.

-You should treat all affected family members at the same time.
-There are two ways to treat head lice – anti-lice hair products and wet-combing.
+There are two ways to treat head lice at home – anti-lice hair products and wet-combing.

 You can get anti-lice products from your pharmacy without a prescription.
 Lotions, liquids and creams are more effective than shampoos.